Altium-Designer-addons/scripts-libraries/Scripts - PCB/QuickSilk/README.md

 - 2023-07-17 - QuickSilk Ver 1.03 : fixed bug in v1.00 that broke Any-Angle OFF placement
 - 2023-07-18 - QuickSilk Ver 1.04 : added ability to center and hide Designator/Comment with ALT+RMB; attempted to improve picker responsiveness
 - 2023-07-18 - QuickSilk Ver 1.05 : removed "selected only" from saved settings and instead default to it any time GUI is launched with components selected; added messages when components are skipped because their autopositions are not eligible for moving

-### Planned for QuickSilk Ver 1.06
+- 2023-07-22 - QuickSilk Ver 1.06 : (GUI enhancement) added ability to select any Designators or Comments that violate a clearance rule; (performance) made AutoMove even more automatic by adjusting search range according to component size

-- ~Rather than having to specify AutoMove search range and having hard-coded limit of 120 mils, automatically derive search range from bounding box of parent component (full auto)~ **DONE**
+### Planned features?
 - If initial placement of designator or comment interferes with the other (and text justification implies that it was interactively positioned), infer that both are trying to be autopositioned in the same octant and autoposition both before moving each
 - Support any-angle placement on mass edit by taking current autoposition, mapping to an octant, then running positioning using that
 - Should I get rid of Any-Angle Placement OFF support?